-Piketty's hypothesis poses a particular challenge to those economists who have been critical of society's 'GDP fetish' (Stiglitz et al 2009) and sought to establish alternative approaches (Daly 1996, Victor 2008, Jackson 2009, Rezai et al 2012, d'Alisa et al 2014) in which socioeconomic goals are achieved without assuming continual throughput growth.
+Piketty's approach has not been without criticism.
+Some have taken issue with his theoretical approach (Taylor 2014, Barbosa-Filho 2014) whilst others have challenged some of his empirical assumptions, particularly regarding the parameter sigma (σ) taken to represent the elasticity of substitution between labour and capital (Semieniuk 2014, Levine et al 2014).
+Nonetheless, it is clear that Piketty's hypothesis that a slowing down of growth increases structural inequality poses a particular challenge to those ecological economists who, from the earliest days of the discipline (Daly 1972, Meadows et al 1972), have been critical of society's 'GDP fetish' (Stiglitz et al 2009) and sought to establish alternative approaches (Daly 1996, Victor 2008, Jackson 2009, van den Bergh 2011, Rezai et al 2012) in which socio-economic goals are achieved without continual throughput growth.
 Certainly, the prospects for 'prosperity without growth' (Jackson 2009) would appear slim at best if Piketty's thesis were unconditionally true.

 The aim of this paper is therefore to unravel the extent of this challenge in more detail.
-To this end, we develop a closed, stock-flow consistent, demand-driven model of Savings, Investment and Growth in a Macroeconomic framework (SIGMA).
+To this end, we develop a simple closed, demand-driven model of Savings, Investment and Growth in a Macroeconomic framework (SIGMA).
 We then use SIGMA to test for the implications of a slowdown of growth on a) capital's share of income and b) the distribution of incomes in the economy.
-By adding a government sector to the model, we are able to explore the potential to mitigate regressive impacts through a progressive taxation system.
+By adding a government sector to the model, we also able to explore the potential to mitigate regressive impacts through a progressive taxation system.
 The inclusion of a banking sector allows us to establish clear relationships between the real and the financial economy and discuss questions of household wealth.
-Before describing SIGMA in more detail, we first summarise Piketty's argument.
+Our ultimate aim is to tease out the implications of our findings for the wider project of developing an 'ecological macroeconomics'.
+First, however, we outline the structure of Piketty's argument in more detail.